 SAMHSA grant announcements are on this webpage, and you can sign up for email alerts.

-The Small Business Administration recently issued two interim final rules to supplement previously posted interim final rules on the Paycheck Protection Program (PPP) with additional guidance regarding disbursements, as well as guidance on the amount of PPP loans that any single corporate group may receive and criteria for non-bank lender participation in the PPP.23
+The Small Business Administration recently issued two interim final rules to supplement previously posted interim final rules on the Paycheck Protection Program (PPP) with additional guidance regarding disbursements, as well as guidance on the amount of PPP loans that any single corporate group may receive and criteria for non-bank lender participation in the PPP.

+Information notice 18-012 notes that updates to Information Technology systems in order to comply with Final Rule requirements may be reimbursable as a final rule claim.
+Would purchasing additional technology and software upgrades to continue to meet Network Adequacy Requirements during the COVID-19 situation be a claimable final rule expenditure? (new 7/23/20)

+No. While DHCS is encouraging the use of telehealth during the COVID-19 public health emergency, it is not imposing a new requirement on the counties to provide SMH and DMC services via telehealth; therefore, no additional funding is available for IT costs associated with implementing telehealth.
+Counties are mandated to ensure timely access to medically necessary SMH and DMC services.
+Accordingly, counties may choose to do so via telehealth using appropriate, existing funding resources to pay for it.

 SAMHSA Block Grants